InfinitySamurai/100-days-of-code/log.md

 can move on to more interestng things, adding numbers to display speed and decay etc. of my spinners.

+I actually did a whole lot more work on this later in the night!
+I added a UI element that tracks the speed of my spinner.
+A bit hacky to begin with, but I can fix it up tomorrow to take a proper variable reference.
+Really pleased that I managed to code this and only run into a few bugs that needed to be addressed.

 **Link to work:** git@github.com:InfinitySamurai/spin-to-win